gazebosim/docs/jetty/performance_tuning.md

 ### Reduce rendering work

-* Jetty uses Ogre 2 by default.
+* Gazebo uses Ogre 2 by default.
 If you are forcing Ogre 1, compare it with the default first.
 If Ogre 2 is unavailable on your machine, [Troubleshooting](troubleshooting) explains the OpenGL requirements and how to fall back to `--render-engine ogre`.
 * Reduce expensive visual effects when they are not needed.
 For example, disable